Faculty Research Grants

 - Submit the appropriate Fordham Accounts Payable or HR paperwork completed with everything except the budget numbers and authorizing signature.

-- Each grantee must submit an FRG summary report of his/her scholarly activity by October 1, 2022 and is required to present a talk at a Faculty Research Day event.
+- Each grantee must submit an FRG summary report of their scholarly activity by October 1, 2023 and is required to present a talk at a Faculty Research Day event.

 V. Non-Allowable Expenses